Updated: Mar 23

 Following up with her previous articles, Sabrina brings the third part of this series.
 She explains all about the Aural Test for grade 5 students.

 The tasks are very similar to the ones in Grade 4.
-Please refer to the previous article to get some practise ideas.
+Please refer to the previous article to get some practice ideas.
+Links aforementioned.

 The preparation method is the same as for the Grade 4.
 Please refer to previous article for tips.

 The Second part of the Grade 5 aural test is:

 Sight Singing: the candidate is required to sing six notes from score in free time.
 One can choose to sing in treble or bass clef.
 The notes will be within the range of a 5th above and a 4th below the tonic in a major key up to 2 sharps or flats.
 The starting and the ending note will be the tonic.

 How to prepare: